Fabric Data Masking

 • Keep the source Instance ID in Fabric and use it to retrieve the original data from the source system.

-• Keep the encrypted version (each Instance is encrypted separately) of the original values in Fabric only, in addition to the anonymized values.
+• Keep the encrypted version (each instance is encrypted separately) of the original values in Fabric only, in addition to the anonymized values.
 Limit the access to the anonymized data.
 Only permitted users can access the original values.

 Click here for more information about the LUI encryption.